enbugging/littlenotebook/computerscience/_posts/2024-09-11-RNA_robustness_problem_telescoping_method.md

 Then, consider the RNA polytope $\mathcal{P}(q)$ of a sequence $q$, and we know that a secondary structure $s$ is optimal for $q$ with respect to a parameter set $p$, one can define the robustness of $p$ as $\theta_{\mathcal{P}(q)} (p)$.
 The challenge is how to compute this efficiently, e.g. without resorting to compute the entire RNA polytope, in view of many computational hardness involved (see review on the topic [(Nguyen, 2024)](relative_position_problem_motivation.html)).

-Here, I present a method whereby, similarly to modification of the original dynamic programming algorithm from tropical algebra to polytope algebra as presented by Pachter and Sturmfels {% cite Pachter2004, Pachter2005 %}, one can modify the algorithm further to retrieve only a certain part of the polytope $\mathcal{P}(q)$.
+Here, I present a method whereby, similarly to modification of the original dynamic programming algorithm from tropical algebra to polytope algebra as presented by Pachter and Sturmfels {% cite Pachter2004 Pachter2005 -f rna_polytopes %}, one can modify the algorithm further to retrieve only a certain part of the polytope $\mathcal{P}(q)$.
 The key idea is that for any two polytopes $A$ and $B$, a given quadrant of $A \oplus B$ or of $A \otimes B$ is determined only by the corresponding quadrants of $A$ and $B$, as demonstrated in these figures below.

 ![](/littlenotebook/assets/img/rna_polytopes/A.png#center)
 <div align="center">Figure 1a. $F_D(A)$.</div>